hep-mirrors/sherpa/Manual/source/manual/parameters/approximate-ew-corrections.rst

 .. code-block:: yaml

    EWSUD:
-     THRESHOLD: 5.0
+     THRESHOLD: 1.0
-     INCLUDE_SUBLEADING: false
+     INCLUDE_SUBLEADING: true
      CLUSTERING_THRESHOLD: 10.0

 .. index:: THRESHOLD

-* :option:`THRESHOLD` gives the minimal invariant mass (in units of the W mass) for each external pair of particles :math:`k` and :math:`l`, :math:`r_{kl}`, defining the high energy limit.
-If any of the invariant masses is below this value for a given event, then no EWsud correction is calculated.
+* :option:`THRESHOLD` .
+Strictly speaking the EWSudakov corrections are only valid in the high-energy limit, that is where all possible invariant masses, formed by pairing external particles, are much larger than the W mass.
+In practice, we need to define how much is much larger.
+  The :option:`THRESHOLD` option, gives the minimal invariant mass (in units of :math:m_W) that each pairing of external particles can have to respect the high energy limit, and below which no EWSudakov correction is computed.
+To clarify, a large threshold, say for example 10 (10 times the W mass), would result in little to no corrections at all, except for regions of phase-space truly in the high-energy limit.
+This result is thus only expected to match exact EW corrections only when all invariants are larger than this threshold.
+Conversely a lower value, say 1, would apply the correction more uniformily at the price of violating the thretically sound region where these corrections are derived, but is seen to better reproduce the effect of exact EW corrections across kinematical distributions.

 .. index:: INCLUDE_SUBLEADING

 * :option:`INCLUDE_SUBLEADING` determines whether a formally subleading term proportional to :math:`\log^2(r_{kl} / \hat s)` is included, where :math:`\hat s` is the Mandelstam variable for the partonic process, see :cite:`Bothmann2021led`.
+Note that depending on the value of :option:`THRESHOLD` these may become numerically significant.
+For lower threshold values, it is reccomended to leave this option `true`, as default.

 .. index:: CLUSTERING_THRESHOLD